 Know Your Risk

-What if keeping your blood pressure in check today could mean that you may not have to worry about stroke tomorrow?
+What if keeping your blood pressure in check today could mean that you may not have to worry about heart disease or stroke tomorrow?

-We’ve never met a woman who didn’t wake up with her mind set on crossing off something from her to-do list and who didn’t fall asleep worried she could’ve done one more thing.
-Being a woman means you may have an increased risk of high blood pressure, and therefore a higher risk of stroke.
-Pregnancy, menopause, or simply being a woman of color may play a part in increasing your risk..
+We’ve never met a woman who didn’t wake up with her mind set on crossing off something from her to-do list and who didn’t fall asleep worried that she could have done one more thing.
+So often, taking care of yourself can fall to the bottom of your list, but knowing and managing your risk for heart disease and stroke could help save your life.

 Managing a Woman's Risk Throughout Her Life

-Pregnancy, the use of birth control and changes in the years surrounding menopause can increase a woman’s risk for high blood pressure and cardiovascular disease.
+Being a woman means you may have an increased risk of high blood pressure, and therefore a higher risk of heart disease and stroke.
+Pregnancy, the use of birth control and changes that occur in the body during the years surrounding menopause can increase a woman’s risk for high blood pressure and cardiovascular disease.

 Reduce Risk At Any Age